awslabs/aurora-dsql-sqlalchemy/README.md

 ```

-After the aurora dsql dialect installation, you should be able to connect to the cluster by creating a SQLAlchemy engine via create_engine
+After the aurora dsql dialect installation, you should be able to connect to the cluster via create_engine

 ```
      url = URL.create(